In the west of Corte/Corsica

 Mountain scenery on Corsica

-There had also been somewhat dangerous moments during my tour.
+There had also been slightly dangerous moments during my tour.

 For example, as my remaining quantity of water was nearly exhausted during my fourth day with the only water-source on the trail being dried up (it was August, after all).
 Or as I got lost in an area that had been devastated by a forest fire with all red/white markings erased (near Gialgone).